 - Be wary of suspicious emails asking for your passwords.

 - The act of sending out emails or links that masquerade as official notices or queries is known as phishing.
-Providing your personal information to someone other than a known and trusted source may result in your accounts or computers being compromised.
+Providing your personal information to someone else may result in your accounts or computers being compromised.

 - If you receive a suspicious email, check to see if that email has already been reported on the suspicious email alerts site.
 If it hasn’t, follow the instructions on that site to report the email to IT Services and we will investigate it.